Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Introduction

-on the Euclidean space $\mathcal{H} = \mathbb{R}^N$ with $W_t = (W_t^1, ..., W_t^M)$ an $\mathbb{R}^M$-valued Wiener process with measure $\mathbb{P}$ and realizations $\omega$ in $\Omega$.
-In what follows we assume that the vector field $F$ and the matrix-valued function $G : \mathcal{H} \to \mathbb{R}^{N \times M}$, satisfy regularity conditions that guarantee the existence and the uniqueness of mild solutions, as well as the continuity of the trajectories; e.g.~\cite{Cerrai2001, Flandoli2010} for such conditions in the case of locally Lipschitz coefficients.
+on the $N$-dimensional Euclidean space $\mathcal{H} = \mathbb{R}^N$ with $W_t = (W_t^1, \dots, W_t^M)$ an $\mathbb{R}^M$-valued Wiener process with measure $\mathbb{P}$ and realizations $\omega$ in $\Omega$.
+In what follows we assume that the vector field $F$ and the matrix-valued function {\mkr $D : \mathcal{H} \to \mbox{Mat}_{\mathbb{R}}(N\times M)$}, satisfy regularity conditions that guarantee the existence and the uniqueness of mild solutions, as well as the continuity of the trajectories; e.g.~\cite{Cerrai2001,Flandoli2010} for such conditions in the case of locally Lipschitz coefficients.
 The process $X(t, \omega)$ generated by the SDE (\ref{eq:SDEGeneral}) is thus a continuous Markov process.

-As discussed in \cite{Chekroun_al_RP2} while the sample paths generated by the SDE (\ref{eq:SDEGeneral}) maybe very complicated, the evolution of observables, averaged over the noise realizations, may be more regular and more amenable to analysis \cite{Pavliotis2014}.
+As discussed in~\cite[Appendix A.1]{Chekroun_al_RP2}, while the sample paths generated by the SDE \eqref{eq:SDEGeneral} may be complicated, the evolution of observables, averaged over the noise realizations, may be more regular and more amenable to analysis~\cite{Pavliotis2014}.
 The evolution of an observable $u$ in $C_b(\mathcal{H})$, the space of bounded continuous functions, is governed by the \emph{Markov semigroup} $P_t, t \ge 0$, according to

 where $S(t, \omega): \mathcal{H} \to \mathcal{H}$ is the stochastic flow giving the solution at any time $t \ge 0$ to the SDE (\ref{eq:SDEGeneral}) for an initial condition in $\mathcal{H}$ and any noise realization $\omega$ in $\Omega$.
-This Markov semigroup can be extended to a strongly continuous semigroup on $L^2_\mu(\mathcal{H})$, the space of square-integrable functions with respect to an invariant measure $\mu$ of the system; e.g.~\cite[Theorem 2.1]{Chekroun_al_RP2}.
-In some cases, the generator $K$ of this Markov semigroup can be identified with the second-order differential operator $\mathcal{K}$ of the Backward Kolmogorov Equation (BKE) \cite[Sect.~2.3]{Chekroun_al_RP2},
+This Markov semigroup can be extended to a strongly continuous semigroup on $L^2_\mu(\mathcal{H})$, the space of square-integrable functions with respect to an invariant measure $\mu$ of the system; e.g.~\cite[Theorem 4]{Chekroun_al_RP2}.
+In the remaining, we always work in $L^2_\mu(\mathbb{R}^2)$, for some invariant measure $\mu$ which happens to be unique for the particular two-dimensional system studied here, as shown in Section~\ref{sec:stochastic_hopf}.
+In some cases, the generator $K$ of this Markov semigroup can be identified with the second-order differential operator $\mathcal{K}$ of the (backward) Kolmogorov equation~\cite[Remark~1.(iii)]{Chekroun_al_RP2},